flowdee/wordpress-plugin-boilerplate/README.md

 * Search for: `PLUGIN_NAME` and replace with: `JUMPING_DONUT`
 * Search for: `plugin_name` and replace with: `jumping_donut`
 * Search for: `plugin-name` and replace with: `jumping-donut`
+* Search for: `PluginName` and replace with: `JumpingDonut`
 * Search for: `plugin_prefix` and replace with: `jd_` _(This will be used for prefixing functions and I suggest using an unique and shorter one)_

 Additionally please take a look into the plugin files and replace those as well:
 * Search for: `plugin-name` and replace with: `jumping-donut`

+**Please take care that you don't overwrite the label "Plugin Name" at line 3 of your main plugin file: plugin-name.php**

 _In case I missed some placeholders, please gimme a shout._